Revista de la

 No charges are applied at any stage of the publication process, and there are no fees for readers either.

-Articles must be initially submitted using a PDF file.
+Manuscripts should be written in English and initially submitted as a PDF file.

 Upon acceptance, authors are required to submit their final manuscripts using LaTeX with the amsart document class, which is present in any standard LaTeX installation.
-The following fragment should be pasted at the very beginning of the .tex file:
+To produce your final version, paste the following fragment at the top of the main .tex file:

 \documentclass[10pt,reqno]{amsart}